KIM-HANJOO/TOY-CFD-for-ground/README.md

 ![temp at every 2 month](https://user-images.githubusercontent.com/82522118/117654106-45f61080-b1d0-11eb-9f91-4c930bf27c0d.jpg)

-the plots shows the result of temperature of the nodes on the x=3 plane (when we define one vertex at the bottom of the 6-6-6 space as origin), and 6 plots shows the result of the dates below.

 [ February, August ;
   April,    October ;
   June,     December ] 1st at noon.

+the plots shows the result of temperature of the nodes on the x=3 plane(when we define one vertex at the bottom of the 6-6-6 space as origin).

 ### PLUS